Raider Student Services

 Application for Degree and Degree Conferral

-Students planning to graduate must submit an Application for Degree online through Enrollment Services two terms prior to their anticipated term of completion.
+Students planning to graduate must submit an Application for Degree online through Raider Student Services two terms prior to their anticipated term of completion.
 Late applications will be accepted but may affect graduation term and degree conferral (awarding).

 Commencement is the celebratory graduation ceremony held once a year in June.
 Students with an approved degree application on file for the current academic year, including the upcoming summer term, are eligible to participate in the ceremony.
 Participation in the ceremony is not a guarantee of degree completion.
 Students are subject to final degree evaluation prior to the awarding of their degree.

 Degrees are not conferred (awarded) until the student has submitted an Application for Degree and fully met graduation requirements.
 To avoid delay in degree conferral, all incomplete grades and any pending degree affairs must be completed and resolved within 45 days from grade posting in final term.
 After 45 days, a student’s conferral term and date will be changed to the term in which all business associated with the degree has concluded.
 For students using credits from another institution for their SOU degree, official transcripts must be submitted within 45 days following their final term.
 Transcripts received after 45 days will move a student’s conferral term and date to the term in which the transcript is received.